wildfly-extras/wildfly-jar-maven-plugin/examples/mdb-rar/README.md

 This example shows how to package an activemq resource adapter in order for an MDB to consume messages emitted by the activemq server.

+We are using wildfly-preview in order to automatically convert the Jakarta EE 8 rar to Jakarta EE 10.

 Start the activemq server
 =========================